-3. Adults talk to strangers all the time – a salesperson, friendly person on the bus, a new neighbor.
+3. Adults always talk to strangers – a salesperson, a friendly person on the bus, or a new neighbor.
 This makes “stranger danger” even more confusing for children.

 4. Being afraid of all strangers creates unnecessary fear, and can contribute to nightmares, anxiety and unhappiness in children.

 5. Nancy A. McBride, NCMEC National Safety Director, says that “When we tell children to ‘never talk to strangers,’ we have effectively eliminated a key source of help for them.”
 If a child really is in danger, they need to know how to engage strangers to assist them, be a police officer or other uniformed person, a shopkeeper or neighbor.

 What are other messages that parents can give their children that will keep them even safer?
 Here are a few ideas:

 1. Some parents tell their children not to go anywhere with someone they don’t know.
 This more accurately addresses safety concerns, and is easier to follow than the “no talking” rule.

 2. Children can be empowered with safety skills so that they will learn what to do in a dangerous situation.
 They can be taught to approach a person in a uniform, such as a police officer or firefighter, when they feel that someone is bothering them.
 They can also speak to store clerks, other parents, or other people who are available to help them.

 3. Children’s Eye Media, a British educational organization, has a campaign, “Safer Strangers, Safer Buildings.”
 Children are encouraged to think about who they would approach if they were lost and in trouble, as well as what buildings to enter, such as a store or library, where they might get help.